Reporting Timeline Asymmetry in Pharmacovigilance

 - Posted by: Manoj Swaminathan

-Whenever we think about expedited reporting of adverse event reports, the first number that comes to our mind is 15.
-This is mainly because ‘most’ of the regulatory agencies require serious reports to be submitted within 15 Calendar Days, and non-serious reports within 90 Calendar Days.
+When we think about expedited reporting of adverse events, the number 15 usually comes to mind first.
+It is the industry default: serious reports generally go out within 15 calendar days, and non-serious ones within 90.

 Leave a Reply Cancel reply